The Story Behind The Atlanta Child Murders At The Center Of Mindhunter

-From the fall of 1979 to the middle of 1981, the much of the Black population of Atlanta lived in fear.
+From the autumn of 1979 to the middle of 1981, the much of the black population of Atlanta lived in fear.
 Someone (or many someones) had been snatching and murdering their children — about 24 of them, mostly boys ages 7-17 — and four young men.
-The so-called "Atlanta Child Murders" are a traumatic bit of history that's taking center stage in season 2 of Netflix's Mindhunter, just as the case has been reopened by real-life investigators as well.
+The so-called "Atlanta Child Murders" are a traumatic bit of history that's taking centre stage in season two of Netflix's Mindhunter, just as the case has been reopened by real-life investigators as well.

 While we have a lot of faith in the skills of fictional FBI profilers Holden Ford (Jonathan Groff), Bill Tench (Holt McCallany), and Dr. Wendy Carr (Anna Torv), finding the culprit behind the Atlanta Child Murders may stump them good.
 That is, if you believe the popular opinion that the real FBI and police have still yet to bring the real killer to justice.